 Now, if you are just interested in leisure or a Thai cultural experience, it really doesn’t matter too much which school or teacher you choose.
 But if you are into it for professional reasons, most things mentioned above need to be taken in consideration.

 Here at TraditionalBodywork.com we offer the largest directory of Thai Bodywork providers in Thailand plus a variety of articles about Thailand, Schools, and Thai Bodywork, and that helps giving you a quick-start with filtering out your options.

 After that, of course, you will need to visit the web pages of schools and teachers and… read.
 And perhaps look around further on the Internet reading about experiences other students had.

-Unless you know already exactly what you want and with whom, I would advice to make a shortlist at home and go to Thailand to visit schools first and see for yourself before signing up for a course.
+Unless you know already exactly what you want and with whom, I would suggest to make a shortlist at home and go to Thailand to visit schools first and see for yourself before signing up for a course.
 Basically, it means you’ll need plenty of time, something I would advice taking anyhow to make your study-trip really worth your while.

 Finding the best Thai Massage schools in Thailand (for you) is certainly possible, but of course nothing worthwhile comes easily.
 It needs work, hard work, a lot of research, continuous research.